by the office of John and Donald Parkinson in 1923, the 275 room

 being made for code compliant disabled access.
 First floor terra

-cotta storefronts will be restored and recreated where missing.
+cotta storefronts have been restored and recreated where missing.

-Seismic upgrades will insure the life safety of the returning resident
+Seismic upgrades insured the life safety of the returning resident

-Floor public spaces are to be restored and a skylight to the lobby,
+Floor public spaces were restored and a skylight to the lobby,

-sealed since WWII will be reopened to flood the space with natural
+sealed since WWII has been reopened to flood the space with natural

 light.
 The rooftop neon ROSSLYN sign, an icon in the downtown skyline,